Picture of Carrie R. Tournillon

 Representative Experience

-• Representation of Louisiana Energy Users Group, an associate of industrial manufacturing, refining and/or related business operations located in Louisiana who collectively purchase more than 9 billion kWh/year of electricity from Entergy Louisiana, in electric energy rulemaking and policy matters before the LPSC
+• Representation of the Louisiana Energy Users Group, an associate of industrial manufacturing, refining, and/or related business operations located in Louisiana that collectively purchase more than 9 billion kWh/year of electricity from Entergy Louisiana, in electric energy rulemaking and policy matters before the LPSC.

-• Representation of Louisiana Chemical Association and Louisiana Mid-Continent Oil and Gas Association in pilotage fee matters before the LPFC and in district and appellate court
+• Representation of the Louisiana Chemical Association and Louisiana Mid-Continent Oil and Gas Association in pilotage fee matters before the LPFC and in district and appellate court.

-• Representation of industrial manufacturing company before City Council of New Orleans in electric utility regulatory matters involving Entergy New Orleans, LLC
+• Representation of an industrial manufacturing company before the City Council of New Orleans in electric utility regulatory matters involving Entergy New Orleans, LLC.

-• Representation of telecommunication company in multi-state complaint proceedings pursuant to Interconnection Agreements and the Telecommunication Act
+• Representation of a telecommunications company in multi-state complaint proceedings pursuant to Interconnection Agreements and the Telecommunication Act.

-• Representation of major oil refining company in disputes over electric rates
+• Representation of a major oil refining company in disputes over electric rates.

-• Representation of clients in pole attachment fee matters
+• Representation of a variety of clients in pole attachment fee matters.

-• Representation of clients in regulatory agency rulemaking proceedings
+• Representation of a variety of clients in regulatory agency rulemaking proceedings.

 Education